KoushikShahit04/RED-AVATAR/README.md

   1. Go to `red-avatar-mobile` directory.
 Run command `flutter run` to start up the app.
   1. Alternatively you can navigate to the `main.dart` file and use th context buttons VS Code provides on the `main()` method.
   1. The app should start up in the emulator.

-### 7. SMS Notification via Twilio
-- To set up SMS Notification via Twilio Service :
-  1. Create  a Twilio account [here] (https://www.twilio.com/login)
-  1. Register the verified numbers in Twilio.
-  1. After registering you will get an API KEY.
-  1. Use the Twilio SDK to configure the SMS services in Spring boot Project.
-  1. Create a SMS Service Component whcih will use the Twilio SDK to send SMS

 ## Live demo